What is a Consolidation Model?

 When all individual project analyses are completed, the FP&A analyst creates a summary or consolidation worksheet as the first tab of the model.
 This is a page to summarize all the project financial metrics and present the highest-level information that is important to managers and corporate decision-makers.
-Analysts can create tables to display figures like total revenue, total costs, profit margins and margin percentages of the entire business.
-They can also include information that is helpful to managers to improve operating efficiencies such as the employee productivity rates.
+Analysts can create tables to display figures such as total revenue, total costs, profit margins, and margin percentages of the entire business.
+They can also include information that is helpful to managers in improving operating efficiencies such as employee productivity rates.

 7. Fill in the cells by using cell references from individual project data

-Next step is to insert numbers into the summary tables by using formulas.
+The next step is to insert numbers into the summary tables by using formulas.
 In the formulas, the analyst should always use cell references from individual project tabs instead of simply plugging in the numbers.
-It is to make sure the right figures are used in the calculations and to allow the analyst to return to and check the reference cells if variances exist.
+This is to make sure the right figures are used in the calculations and to enable the analyst to return to, and check, the reference cells if variances exist.

 8. Generate charts and graphs to visualize the summary data